 Any other equivalent qualification acceptable to the Senate of the University of Colombo.
 The candidates will be selected based on academic merits, and an interview.

 * Links for information on UGC recognized Universities/Higher Educational Institutes:

 - Universities and Higher Educational Institutions (http://www.ugc.ac.lk/en/universities-and-institutes/universities.html )

 - University Grant Commission (UGC) recognized foreign Universities (http://www.ugc.ac.lk/en/universities-andinstitutes/recognized-foreign-universities.html )

 - UGC recognized other Universities (http://www.ugc.ac.lk/en/universities-and-institutes/other-recognizeddegrees.html)

-Only the students who successfully complete Parts I & II will be eligible to proceed to Part III leading to the MSc (Res.) degree programme.
-A payment of Rs.
-75,000/- (subjected to change) shall be made at the time of registration to Part III Research Project.
+Only the students who successfully complete Parts I and II will be eligible to proceed to Part III (research project) leading to the M.Sc.
+(Res.) degree program.
+Students who wish to proceed to Part III should make an additional payment of Rs.
+125,000/– (subject to change) at the time of enrollment for Part III.

 Apart from the Course Fee, the following shall be paid when applying and at the initial registration:

-***Please note that fees paid are not refundable and subject to revision from time to time.
+**Please note that fees paid are not refundable unless otherwise mentioned and can be subjected to revisions from time to time.

 MSc in Plant Cell and Tissue Culture: 24 months